pivotal-cf/docs-pks/nsxt-multi.hbs.md

 ---
 title: Implementing a Multi-Foundation Tanzu Kubernetes Grid Integrated Edition Deployment
-owner: TKGI

 ---

 This topic describes how to deploy multiple instances of VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with NSX infrastructure.

 ## <a id='about'></a> About Multi-Foundation Tanzu Kubernetes Grid Integrated Edition